 Construction entails various activities divided into several phases over a number of years:

-The construction sites at Rødbyhavn on Lolland and Puttgarden on the island of Fehmarn were thoroughly prepared in the years prior to the construction phase.
+The construction sites at Rødbyhavn on the island of Lolland and Puttgarden on the island of Fehmarn were thoroughly prepared in the years prior to the construction phase.
 This particularly applies to the large construction site on the Danish side.

 New channels and access roads have been constructed, utility connections installed and a number of existing buildings at the construction site have been demolished.
 New water holes and amphibian fences have also been established around the construction site.

-An 18 km long trench from Denmark to Germany will be dredged to accommodate the tunnel elements.
+An approx. 18-kilometre-long tunnel trench has been excavated between Denmark and Germany.
 The tunnel elements will be immersed into the trench, joined together and covered with gravel, sand and stone.
 The surplus material from the dredging will be used to construct new coastal areas near Rødbyhavn and to a limited extent on Fehmarn.

-Work on dredging the tunnel trench began in 2021 and is expected to continue until 2024.
+Work on dredging the tunnel trench began in 2021 and was completed in 2024.

-The tunnel elements will be produced at the factory in Rødbyhavn and towed out to the Fehmarnbelt on an ongoing basis.
-The contractors will immerse the elements one by one and assemble them from the coast and out towards the middle of the belt from the Danish and German sides.
+The tunnel elements are produced at the factory in Rødbyhavn and towed out to the Fehmarnbelt on an ongoing basis.
+The contractors will immerse the elements one by one and assemble them from the coast and out towards the middle of the Fehmarnbelt from the Danish and German sides.

 The tunnel tubes will be equipped with the technical installations, which include ventilation, communication facilities, lighting, signage and the motorway and railway installations.
 Work begins as soon as the first tunnel elements are in position.